kailash-manasarovar/statement/docs/timeline/2026/april.md

 - I think the TT crowd wanted me to leave them.
 They must have.
 - I guess if they're a secret business, and I become extraordinarily famous, they'd risk everything keeping me on... but I'm sure there's kinder more loving ways to do something like this!
 Isn't it?
 A better way, maybe?
 - I didn't take it well.
-- I started to shake and my wrist (where there's an unusual injury that could do with a scan and examination) because to quiver.
+- I started to shake and my wrist (where there's an unusual injury that could do with a scan and examination) started to quiver - this happened in savasana at Loka Yoga one morning too.
+- I guess everyone knows why, apart from me.
 - I got a blanket, sat behind the circle on the second line, put the blanket over myself and hid.
 - It's not the torture itself - I was everyone's breakfast, lunch, and dinner in Dénia for years, remember? - it's the fact that people you thought you could trust are doing it.
 - And what really got me, was the realization that something I thought I could always turn to as a safe space for healing just disappeared, poof!
 - The roasting [they give me in Bali](july.md#the-psychological-torture-begins) is exactly the same procedure but at a super enhanced level with more intense drugging.
+- They can't possibly have intended my ongoing survival.

 #### I thought I'd talk about something important with the group

-- Then decided not to due to incoming attacks.
+- Then I decided not to due to incoming attacks.

 ### I want to murder Trump